 If you get married while you’re an active employee or a retiree, your new spouse is eligible for healthcare coverage on the date of your marriage—once you provide the Fund with the required proof or documentation.
 To cover your new Spouse under the Plan, you need to notify the Fund Office of your new marriage within 30 days of the marriage date by filling out a Dependent Addition Request Form.

 If your new spouse is already covered under another group medical plan or Medicare, you must report the other coverage to the Fund Office.
 Benefits your spouse receives under this Plan will be coordinated with his or her other coverage and paid after any benefits payable under that plan.
 For more information on Coordination of Benefits, please refer to the Coordination of Benefits section in your Summary Plan Description (SPD).

-Once newly married, you may also want to update the Beneficiary Information for your Life and AD&D Insurance.
+Once newly married, you may also want to update the Beneficiary Designation Form for your Life and AD&D Insurance.

 |Quick Tips: If You Get Married|